Dr Miia Rahja

 GPO Box 2100, ADELAIDE, SA, 5001

-Miia completed her PhD in 2019 evaluating the implementation of an evidence-based care program for people with dementia in Australia.
-She has published several peer reviewed articles, contributed to health policy evidence checks, and Productivity Commission reports.
-Internationally, she has also contributed to a book chapter on reablement and dementia and is the sole Australian occupational therapist invited to join an EU-funded expert working group on reablement for people living with dementia.
+Miia completed her PhD in 2019 on the implementation of an evidence-based care program for people with dementia in Australia.
+She has published widely in peer-reviewed journals, contributed to health policy evidence checks and Productivity Commission reports, and is internationally recognised for her expertise in reablement for people living with dementia.
+She contributed to a book chapter on reablement and dementia and is the sole Australian occupational therapist invited to join the EU-funded ReableDem expert working group on reablement in dementia care.

-Miia serves as the researcher co-chair of the FHMRI’s Consumer and Community Involvement Advisory Board.
+She currently co-supervises a PhD student and has developed and taught a dementia-specific postgraduate topic at Flinders University.
+Miia also serves as the researcher co-chair of FHMRI’s Consumer and Community Involvement Advisory Board.

 Full list of publications on Google Scholar